+Choosing the right plants for your garden may require heavier research when you have pets.
 While this time of year offers a plethora of stunning houseplants and flowers for both inside the home and out, they don’t always come with all the information we need as pet parents.
 Can this plant make my cat or dog sick if ingested?
 What should we do if our pet eats part of a root or some leaves?
 What should I watch out for if I have horses?

 While you could easily look each plant up online before purchasing, there are handier ways of going about it.
 The Humane Society, for example, shares this list that you can print and take with you when plant shopping.
 It tells you the name of the toxic plants in alphabetical order, identifies which parts are toxic to pets, and then states what kind of plant it is.
 This list is not exhaustive, however, but rather names the more popular toxic plants one might accidentally buy for their home or yard.

 A more extensive list can be found at the ASPCA Toxic and Non-Toxic Plants site, which lets you customize your list to show which plants toxic to dogs, cats, or horses, or plants not toxic to dogs, cats, or horses, or search by common or scientific name.
 Each entry is accompanied by a helpful photo as well.
 There are also apps available for downloading that provide the same information, like this Animal Poison Control Center, or APCC app, from the ASPCA.